ReadAlongs/SoundSwallower/README.md

 ========================

 Currently SoundSwallower can be built in several different ways.
-To build the C shared library, run CMake in the standard way:
+To build the C library, run CMake in the standard way:

     cmake -S . -B build
     cmake --build build